Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Solution to the LQ game -

 \section{Solution to the LQ game \eqref{201}-\eqref{202}}

-In this section, we construct an optimal feedback control-strategy pair for LQ game \eqref{201}-\eqref{202} through two multidimensional BSDEs, one of which is a new kind of multidimensional indefinite SRE and the other one is a multidimensional linear BSDE with unbounded coefficients.
-We first study the solvability of these two BSDEs, and then we give verification theorems for the two players' values via completing the square method.
+In this section, we construct optimal feedback control-strategy pairs through the solutions of a new kind of multidimensional indefinite SRE and a multidimensional linear BSDE.
+We first study the solvability of these two BSDEs, and then solve the problem via completing the square method.

-To give more concise expressions, we introduce the following notations.
-We set
+To give more concise expressions, we introduce the following notations: